TRACKING TOOLS POLICY

 We may use the following cookies:

-- Strictly necessary cookies.
-These are cookies that are required for the operation of our website.
+Strictly necessary cookies.
+These cookies are required for the operation of our website.

-- Functionality cookies.
+Functionality cookies.
 These are used to recognise you when you return to our website.
-This enables us to personalise our content for you.
+This enables us to personalize content for you.

-- Targeting cookies.
+Targeting cookies.
 We use these cookies to make our website and the advertising displayed on it more relevant to your interests.
-We may also share this information with third parties for this purpose.
+We may share this information with third parties for this purpose.

-You can find more information about certain individual tracking tools we use and the purposes for which we use them in the table below:
+You can find more information about certain tracking tools we use and the purposes for which we use them below:

 We use tracking technologies for a variety of reasons.